Allergen

-An allergen is a type of antigen that produces an abnormally vigorous immune response in which the immune system fights off a perceived threat that would otherwise be harmless to the body.
-Such reactions are called allergies.
+An allergen is an otherwise harmless substance that triggers an allergic reaction in sensitive individuals by stimulating an immune response.

 In technical terms, an allergen is an antigen that is capable of stimulating a type-I hypersensitivity reaction in atopic individuals through immunoglobulin E (IgE) responses.
-Most humans mount significant Immunoglobulin E responses only as a defense against parasitic infections.
+Most humans mount significant immunoglobulin E responses only as a defense against parasitic infections.
 However, some individuals may respond to many common environmental antigens.
-This hereditary predisposition is called atopy.
 In atopic individuals, non-parasitic antigens stimulate inappropriate IgE production, leading to type I hypersensitivity.

 Sensitivities vary widely from one person (or from one animal) to another.
 A very broad range of substances can be allergens to sensitive individuals.